 Mortgage-Backed Securities Clearing Corporation: A wholly owned subsidiary of the Midwest Stock Exchange that operates a clearing service for the comparison, netting, and margining of agency-guaranteed MBSs transacted for forwarding delivery.

 Mortgage-backed securities: Securities backed by a pool of mortgage loans.

 Mortgage mutual funds: Investment pools that loan money to homeowners, secured by mortgages.
 They are a low volatility investment for the investors.

-Mortgagee: The lender of a loan secured by property.
+Mortgagee: The lender of a loan secured by a property.

-Mortgager: The borrower of a loan secured by property.
+Mortgager: The borrower of a loan secured by a property.